Grandma’s Vegetable Stock is like having liquid gold in a mason jar – it adds incredible richness to every recipe.

 TIPS FOR MAKING THE BEST HOMEMADE VEGETABLE STOCK

-Leave the veggies unpeeled.
-Just wash, cut into large pieces and throw them in the stock pot.
+- Leave the veggies unpeeled.
+Just wash, cut into large pieces and throw them on the roasting pan.

-Quarter the onion and leave the skin on for rich, dark stock.
+- Quarter the onion and leave the skin and root attached for a rich, dark stock.

 - 1 Bay Leaf